nmitchell0/Understanding-the-Importance-of-Routers-in-Networking/README.md

 	•	After adding a router to the setup:
 	•	When Johnny tried to ping networklarry.com on the other network, an ARP request was sent to the router.
-	•	The router responded with information about the destination IP address and communicated with the other network to locate the device (Larry).
+	•	The router responded with information about the destination IP address and communicated with the other network to locate the device (NetworkLarry.com).
 	•	The message was successfully delivered, proving that a router acts as a bridge between different networks.

  3. Adding a DNS Server: